ludocode/pottery/README.md

     puts(players[i]);
 ```

 The template instantiation preprocesses into a full implementation of [introsort](https://en.wikipedia.org/wiki/Introsort).
-It takes `const char**` as argument, moves `const char*` values around with operator `=`, and calls `strcmp()` directly rather than through a function pointer.
+It takes `const char*[]` as argument, moves `const char*` values around with operator `=`, and calls `strcmp()` directly rather than through a function pointer.
 The performance (and code size!) is comparable to a typical implementation of C++ `std::sort<>()`.

 The [intro_sort](include/pottery/intro_sort/) template uses several other Pottery templates which themselves use other templates: [quick_sort](include/pottery/quick_sort/), [insertion_sort](include/pottery/insertion_sort/), [heap_sort](include/pottery/heap_sort/) which uses [heap](include/pottery/heap/), and the [lifecycle](include/pottery/lifecycle/) and [compare](include/pottery/compare/) helpers.
 Pottery's templates are composable and its algorithms and containers are split up into small independent components.

-We've defined `MOVE_BY_VALUE` to 1 above because `const char*` can be moved by value.
+We've defined `MOVE_BY_VALUE` to 1 above because `const char*` can be moved by simple assignment.
 You could instead provide a custom move or swap expression if the type is not bitwise-movable.
 You could provide a boolean `LESS` expression or others instead of a three-way comparison.
-You could provide a custom context and accessor to access the i'th element in case the array is not contiguous in memory (so you could sort a [deque](include/pottery/deque/) for example.)
-You could even sort over an abstract reference type, so you could query a database, pull elements off a tape drive, make network requests, etc.
+You could provide a custom context and access expressions in case the array is not contiguous in memory (so you could sort a [deque](include/pottery/deque/) for example.)

+You could even sort over an abstract reference type, so you could provide access, compare and swap functions that query a database, pull elements off a tape drive, make network requests, etc. Pottery's algorithms are not limited to operating on plain values in memory.

 See the full example [here](examples/pottery/sort_strings/).

 ### Int Vector